Skip to content

 1. project.name must be lowercase, hyphens only, 1–100 characters

-3. project.framework must be one of: qiskit, pennylane, cirq, braket, openqasm3
+3. project.framework must be one of: qiskit, pennylane, cirq, braket, openqasm3.
+Only qiskit / pennylane / cirq are executable on the platform today

 4. project.entry_point must reference an existing file in the repository